Chapter 1:

 It isn't long before it starts to rain.
 A few scattered drops at first, staining her black blazer.
 Then a few more, and some more after that, slowly building to a downpour.
 In response, she pulls out an umbrella, trying to keep her upper half dry.
 Her exposed legs?
 Left to the whims of the wind, not that it particularly matters this time.

 Then... hm... what happens next?
 It's a bit hard to reca-- describe.
-There's a bright headlight followed by a loud honk and then--
+There was a bright flash of light followed by an intense heat and then--

 ...